webpack/webpack.js.org/src/content/guides/caching.md

 ...
 ```

-As you can see the bundle's name now reflects its content (via the hash).
+As you can see the bundle's name now reflects it's content (via the hash).
 If we run another build without making any changes, we'd expect that filename to stay the same.
 However, if we were to run it again, we may find that this is not the case:

 ``` bash
 ...